SASSA Social Security Grants

 8- Grant-in-Aid:

 Grant-in-Aid is not a separate grant but an addition to the SASSA Old Age, Disability, and War Veterans grant.
-This grant is offering R500 additional to these three SASSA grant holders.
-This grant aims to provide extra care and support to those who are already receiving SASSA grants.
+This grant is offering R530 additional to these three SASSA grant holders.
+This grant aims to provide extra care and support to those receiving SASSA grants.

 Eligibility: